Genivia/SJOT/README.md

 - sjot-fast.js is optimized for speed but validation error messages are less informative
 - sjot-lean.js is optimized for size but lacks `SJOT.check(schema)`
 - sjot-mean.js is optimized for speed and size

-dev/sjot2js.js is a SJOT to JSON schema converter.
+- dev/sjot2js.js is a SJOT to JSON schema converter.
 Visit
   <https://genivia.com/get-sjot.html#demo> to try the interactive converter.
+- dev.js2sjot.js is a JSON schema to SJOT converter.

 sjot.js is fully functional to validate JSON data, with some limitations: